gr0uch/simulacra/README.md

 })
 ```

 The mount function gets run before a node is replaced, and the unmount function gets run before a node is removed.
+If there is no return value, then it's assumed that the specified node will be appended.
+It's possible to return a different node in the mount function, which enables heterogeneous collections.

 ## Benchmarks